Table of Contents

 My Sky Notifications

 Tap the + button in the top right to add your favourite sky objects to notifications

 The Preferences are described in their own section of this manual.

 Tapping this takes you to your device’s Settings.
 Night Sky uses the language selected for your device.
 Night Sky 8 supports every language supported in the App Store.

 With iOS 12 or higher you can create a Siri short cut so that you can identify stars and other objects by holding your device to the sky and asking “Siri, what star is that?”
 This will work even if you haven’t launched Night Sky.
 You can even quickly find night sky objects at any time by adding them to your Siri Shortcuts.

 If you have an iPhone paired with your Apple Watch you can use this function to add the Night Sky face to your Apple Watch.

 Manage iOS Settings

-This takes you to your device’s Settings.
+This option takes you to your device’s Settings.
 Here you can allow Night Sky to access your Location, Calendar, Photos, Camera, Siri & Search, Notifications and Background App Refresh.

-This allows you to visit the official iCandi Apps Facebook and Twitter accounts and send emails to support@NightSky.com
+This allows you to visit the official iCandi Apps Facebook and Twitter accounts and to send emails to support@NightSky.com

 Use this to send a link to Night Sky to your friends and family.